We are a construction search practice with four limbs:

 from design-and-build to plan-and-construct,

-working in collaboration with local builders.
+working in collaboration with local builders and dwellers.

 aixoplucs is where two extreme

 from DIY open source systems,

 shared thru very simple instructions -aka recipe books-